I believe everybody prepares enough for health conditions to travel abroad.

 You may have to get over with leaving in the early morning, a long flight, connection, layover.

 Across multiple time zones brings you terrible jet lag symptoms.

 Even after arriving, different foods, the language, the culture will bring you lots of stresses.

 When you go to Japan in the summer season, be aware of heat illness.

 Not only internal health but also you have to be careful of an injury.

-When you get sick, injured, and an emergency situation in Japan, what you should do, if you can’t speak Japanese?
+So today, I am going to tell you when you get sick, injured, and in an emergency situation in Japan, what you should do.